YunoHost/doc/pages/01.administrate/05.advance/06.email_migration/email_migration.md

+---
-# Migrating email from an email provider to a YunoHost instance
+title: Migrating email from an email provider to a YunoHost instance
+template: docs
+taxonomy:
+    category: docs
+---

 *[Documentation linked to YunoHost email](/email)*.